aws-samples/data-perimeter-policy-examples/README.md

         * If you do not have third party integrations that require access to your resources or networks:
             * Remove `<third-party-account-a>` and `<third-party-account-b>` from the `aws:PrincipalAccount` condition key in the resource control policy (RCP) examples.
             * Remove `"Sid": “AllowRequestsByOrgsIdentitiesToThirdPartyResources"` and `"Sid": "AllowRequestsByThirdPartyIdentitiesToThirdPartyResources"` statements from the VPC endpoint policy examples.
-            * Remove the `"Sid":"EnforceResourcePerimeterThirdPartyResources"` statement from the `resource_perimeter_policy` SCP example.
+            * Remove the `"Sid":"EnforceResourcePerimeterThirdPartyResources"` statement from the `resource_perimeter_scp` SCP example.
     * Replace `<OIDC_provider_name_1>`, `<OIDC_provider_name_2>`, and `<my-tenant-value>` with the names of your trusted OIDC providers and tenant.
     * Tag IAM identities and resources in your accounts in accordance with the tagging conventions for applying data perimeter controls (see the [Tagging conventions](#tagging-conventions) earlier in this document).
 3. Deploy policies by using the AWS Management Console or AWS CLI.
 You can also automate the deployment by using your Infrastructure as Code and CI/CD solutions.